clfurman/PatternMatchingSealedFinal/README.md

    <img width="454" alt="image" src="https://github.com/clfurman/PatternMatchingSealed/assets/65421044/19e3cfa1-6f7f-46fd-96a5-da70a6d93bfc">

-3. Update your code to use pattern matching with <code>instanceof</code> combine the test, declaration, and typecasting into one statement.
+3. Update your code to use pattern matching with <code>instanceof</code> to combine the test, declaration, and typecasting into one statement.
    Here is the code modification to update the check for the <code>Dog</code> objects:

    <img width="425" alt="image" src="https://github.com/clfurman/PatternMatchingSealed/assets/65421044/d764f731-b9b2-4935-a6d6-d160ab191d24">

-   Update your code to check for <code>Cat</code> using pattern matching.
+   Update your code to check for <code>Cat</code> using pattern matching with instanceof.

 4. The solution to this modification can be found in <b>5-PatternMatchingIfStatement</b> files.